alexandrelombard/akka-sre/akka-sarl/README.md

 Holarchy, inner context and so on?
 An actor is always a child of another actor.

 Changing context?
 If the concept of context is mapped to the actor's hierarchy, it must be possible for an actor to belong to several parents.
+It's not possible using the actor hierarchy to have multiple parents.

+Communication through network?
+While EventStream and EventBus allow peer-to-many communication betwwen actors, they are local.
+Events are not automatically transferred to EventBuses on other systems.